 This one may seem a little morbid, but let's face it, life insurance is something everyone should have.
-Although the benefit is never enjoyed by the person owning the death benefit, it is paid out to beneficiaries tax free nonetheless.
-To the IRS, life insurance benefits are viewed as a return of premium to the beneficiaries of the people who contributed the premiums.
+Although the benefit never gets enjoyed by the person owning the death benefit, it gets paid out to beneficiaries tax-free nonetheless.
+To the IRS, life insurance benefits are viewed as a return of premium to the chosen beneficiaries.
 Therefore, the IRS does not tax life insurance death benefits.

 Note #1: Death benefits when passed on as part of an estate, may still incur estate taxes if the taxable estate limit is breached.
 Talk to your tax advisor to gain specifics.

 529 College Savings Plan

 A 529 college savings plan is a tax advantage vehicle that helps families save for college for their children.
 Contributions to a 529 college savings plan get contributed post-tax, but growth in the account can get withdrawn tax-free as long as the proceeds get used for qualified education expenses.
 This can include things such as K-12 tuition, college tuition, college books, and fees, etc. The beneficiary on the 529 account can change until the money inside the 529 gets fully used.
 This helps if not all of the funds get used on one child, they can get carried over to the next.
 Money withdrawn and not used for qualified education expenses will pay the deferred tax bill in addition to a 10 percent penalty to the IRS.